evkx/evkx.github.io/content/models/mercedes/eqb/EQB_250/_index.md

 ## Performance

 The Mercedes-EQ EQB 250 has a maximum power of 140KW (190hp).
 The total torque is 385nm.
 The 0-100km/h sprint (0-62mph) takes 8,9 seconds.
-The top speed is 160 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 160 km/h.

 ## Battery, range, and charging